BrianJomo/News-Hub/README.md

 ## Description

-<p>Involves setting up a website that can fetch news data via an API from a news database and display the data on the web pages.</p>
+<p>Involves setting up a website that can fetch news data via an API, from a news database and display the data on the web application pages.
+It is conveniently usable on a desktop to deliver the top news headlines and up-to-date stories.</p>

 ## Installation